George M. Goforth

 as a Captain and Executive Officer of 3rd Battalion 22nd

 Infantry.
-On June 8 he is mentioned in the 22nd Infantry
+On June 8 he was mentioned in the 22nd Infantry

 Daily Action Journal as being in command of the ammo dump for the